martialpohin/trasse/README.md

 TRASSE is a tool build for pedagogic aspect only.
 It is freely inspired from ["Getting to grips with Aircraft Performance"](https://skybrary.aero/sites/default/files/bookshelf/2263.pdf).

-It must not be used for any other objectives than for learning objective.
+It must not be used for any other objectives than for learning objectives.

 It can be used using mybinder.org.